Partial regularity and higher integrability for A-quasiconvex variational problems: Higher integrability

 \subsection{Higher integrability for minimizers}

-The Caccioppolli-type inequality \eqref{eq:BCaccioppoli_Dk} implies higher integrability of minimizers of our variational problems \eqref{eq:P_Omega} and \eqref{eq:P_Omega_Afree}.
+The Caccioppoli-type inequality \eqref{eq:BCaccioppoli_Dk} implies higher integrability of minimizers of our variational problems \eqref{eq:P_Omega} and \eqref{eq:P_Omega_Afree}.
 The proof in the case $1<p<2$ requires the following Poincar\'e inequality with respect to $V$.
-It will also be combined with the Caccioppolli inequality \eqref{eq:BCaccioppoli_Dk} in the excess decay estimate in Subsection \ref{subsec:EDEsub} and can be shown by modifying Theorem 2.4 in \cite{CFM98}. \begin{theorem} If $1<p<2$, there exist $\alpha \in (\frac{2}{p}, 2)$ and $\sigma >0$ such that any map $u \in W^{1,p}(B_{3R},V)$ satisfies with $C=C(n,p,k,N)>0$. \end{theorem} The higher integrability result states as follows:
+It will also be combined with the Caccioppoli inequality \eqref{eq:BCaccioppoli_Dk} in the excess decay estimate in Section \ref{sec:partialreg} and can be shown by modifying Theorem 2.4 in \cite{CFM98}. \begin{theorem} If $1<p<2$, there exist $\alpha \in (\frac{2}{p}, 2)$ and $\sigma >0$ such that any map $u \in W^{1,p}(B_{3R},U)$ satisfies with $C=C(n,p,k,\dim U)>0$. \end{theorem} The higher integrability result states as follows: